On the Hybrid Nature of ABPMS Process Frames and its Implications on Automated Process Discovery: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we presented a conceptualization of the ABPMS process frame as a set of semi-concurrently executed procedural and declarative process specifications, where each specification represents some logical component of the overall ABPMS behavioral boundary, and specifications interact through partial activity overlaps.
 In addition, we provided a corresponding language-agnostic formalization, based on trace projections, and explored the automated discovery of such a process frame.
 For the latter, we outlined the rationale for using various eventually-follows relations, instead of directly-follows relations, also for discovering the procedural specifications under the open-world assumption.
-In particular, we focused on 16 common procedural constructs, from sequence flows to inclusive choices, and demonstrated that 14 of these can be identified from automatically discovered \declare constraints, even in the presence of repetitions in the overall control flow, which was a significant limitation of our earlier workshop paper~\cite{DBLP:conf/pmai/AlmanCGMM24}.
+In particular, we focused on 16 common procedural constructs, from sequence flows to inclusive choices, and demonstrated that 14 of these can be identified from automatically discovered \declare constraints, even in the presence of repetitions in the overall control flow.

-In addition, the aim of our earlier workshop paper~\cite{DBLP:conf/pmai/AlmanCGMM24} was somewhat different than the aim of this paper.
-More specifically, it focused on first constructing a maximal Petri net, representing all procedural behaviors observed in a given event log.
-This Petri net would then be decomposed into individual procedural fragments, each representing a distinct underlying process.
-Meanwhile, the refined notion of a process frame, as given in this paper, allows for numerous different process frames which are behaviorally equivalent.
-In fact, the decision to replace some (discovered) \declare constraints with equivalent Petri nets, as per the mappings described in this paper, will not change the allowed behavior, but is only a representational change, as discussed in \cref{sec:formalization}.

-However, replacing some \declare constraints with equivalent Petri nets will make procedural behaviors more explicit, while at the same time simplifying the declarative model.
-To illustrate, a mandatory sequence flow of 4 activities results manifests itself as 6 \constraint{Alternate Succession} constraints, while mandatory parallelism of two branches (both consisting of two sequential activities) manifests itself as 11 \constraint{Alternate Succession} constraints.
-Replacing such constraints with equivalent procedural models (effectively introducing semi-concurrent ``pockets of rigidity'' into the process frame) allows reducing the size of the declarative model, and, perhaps even more importantly, allows the corresponding behaviors to be expressed in a modeling language that is more suitable for these behaviors.